ru-fix/gradle-release-plugin/README.md

 tag 1.0.1
 ```

-## Gradle Release Flow
+# Multiple release branches git flow

 ![](docs/gradle-release-plugin.png?raw=true)

-### Principles
 - Latest stable functionality is located in `/master` branch
-- New features is located in `/feature/feature-name` branches
+- New features are created in `/feature/feature-name` branches
 - Maintainable releases is located in `/release/x.y` branches
 - Project version is specified in root file `gradle.properties`, field `version=x.y.z`
 - Version in `gradle.properties` file in all branches is committed as `x.y-SNAPSHOT`.
  This will prevent conflicts during merge requests between feature branches `/feature/*`,
  release branches `/release/x.y` and `/master` branch
 - During release new tag is being created that holds single commit that modifies `gradle.properties` file
-and specify particular `version=x.y.z` inside the file.
+and specify particular `version=x.y.z` property inside the file.

-### Release procedure
+Tag name contain release number.

 Suppose that we already have last version of project in `/master` branch, and release `/release/1.2`
 - New branch is created based on `/master`.
 Branch name is `/release/1.3`.
 Plugin task `createReleaseBranch` could be used for that purpose.
-- New branch `/release/1.3` is stabilized, and changes is added through Merge Requests.
+- New branch `/release/1.3` is stabilized, changes are added to this branch through Merge Requests.
 - When branch `/release/1.3` is ready, user launches CI build server release task and specify given branch
  `/release/1.3`
 - CI build server task checkout `/release/1.3` branch, then executes gradle command `gradle createRelease`
+- Or user can launch this command manually on local repository.
 - gradle plugin searches in local git repository for all tags that matches `1.3.*` template, if there is no such
 tag found
-then default `1.3.1` will be used.
-Otherwise max tag will be incremented, e.g. if plugin find `1.3.7` then new tag
+then default `1.3.0` will be used.
+If tags found then max tag will be incremented, e.g. if plugin find `1.3.7` then new tag
 name will be `1.3.8`
-- In file `gradle.properties` `version` property is replaced from `1.y-SNAPSHOT` to `1.3.8`
+- In file `gradle.properties` `version` property is replaced from `1.3-SNAPSHOT` to `1.3.8`
 - `gradle.properties` is being committed with new tag name `1.3.8`

-### Masterless branching
+# Masterless git flow
 You can maintain repository without master branch.
-And create new release branches from previous ones.
+And create new release branches from previous release branches.
-For example, with createRelaseBranch you can create release branch based on currently selected branch.
+For example, with `createReleaseBranch` you can create release branch `release/1.1` based on currently selected branch `release/1.0`.
 ```
 # ----- before -----
 └─release